 2 In most cases which have held that courts must conduct a hearing to resolve genuine dispute of material fact on a Rule 25(c) motion, the court had already entered judgment against the original defendant before the plaintiff moved for substitution under Rule 25(c).
 E.g., Luxliner, 13 F.3d at 72-73; Software Freedom Conservancy, Inc. v.
 Best Buy Co., Inc., No. 09 Civ.
 10155(SAS), 2010 WL 4860780, at 1 (S.D.N.Y.
 Nov.
 29, 2010).
 So granting the Rule 25(c) motion would undoubtedly deprive the transferee of a property interest without notice or a hearing.
-However, it is less clear whether due process requires a hearing under the circumstances here, where the case has yet to proceed to trial, but the parties have completed discovery.
-At any rate, for the reasons explained below, there are no genuine disputes of material fact for the Court to resolve.
+While it is less clear whether due process requires a hearing under the circumstances here, where the case has yet to proceed to trial, and the parties are in the process of discovery, I ultimately find that there are no genuine disputes of material fact for the reasons explained below.